cadon/ARKStatsExtractor/README.md

 For the game ARK Survival Evolved.
 Extracts possible levelups of creatures to get the values for breeding.
 Save your creatures in a library, sort and compare their stats, view their pedigree and use the breeding-plan to get the best possible creatures.

+For more infos about how breeding works, have a look at the [great video by TimmyCarbine](https://www.youtube.com/watch?v=mHnYnvL-icU).

 #### Library
 [![Screenshot](img/library.png)](https://github.com/cadon/ARKStatsExtractor/releases/latest)